dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Magnetic field sensors:</mark>

-Magnetic field = detect the magnetic field strength of the earth
+Magnetic field = detect the magnetic field strength of the earth.

 Unit of measurement here is the <mark style="background: #AD21D9;">micro-Tesla</mark> (μT).

-Higher values indicate a stronger magnetic field
+Higher values indicate a stronger magnetic field.

-Generally used to get device orientation if gyroscope is not available
+Generally used to get device orientation if gyroscope is not available.

 More recent use is for magnetic covers to turn screens on and off automatically.

 ### <mark style="background: #AD21D9;">Virtual Sensors:</mark>

-Using sensors like the accelerometer may not be the best approach
+Using sensors like the accelerometer may not be the best approach.

 In the case of the accelerometer, will not always have a gravity component need in application